 Georgia’s Foreign Trade Up 6.6% in January-November 2024

-On December 13, the National Statistics Service of Georgia (Geostat) published express data indicating that the external merchandise trade (excluding non-declared trade) of Georgia increased by 6.6% in January-November 2024 compared to the corresponding period of the previous year, amounting USD 21 billion.
+On December 19, the National Statistics Service of Georgia (Geostat) published preliminary data indicating that in January-November 2024, Georgia’s foreign trade increased by 6.6% year-on-year totaling USD 21.113 billion in value.

 Also Read: